open-telemetry/opentelemetry-operator/docs/api.md

         <td>object</td>
         <td>
           Selector is the label selector for affected Pods.
-This selector only takes effect when annotation: instrumentation.opentelemetry.io/inject-xx equal true.<br/>
+This selector only takes effect when annotation: instrumentation.opentelemetry.io/inject-xx equal true.
+Unlike standard label selectors, `nil` means `everything`, and this is also the default.
+This may change in a future CRD version.<br/>
         </td>
         <td>false</td>
       </tr></tbody>